-In 2021, tuition for full-time students at Potomac State College of West Virginia University was $5,688 a year for in-state students and $8,760 a year for out-of-state students.
-On average, colleges raise tuition about 3 percent each year.
+In 2022, tuition for full-time students at Potomac State College of West Virginia University was $5,856 a year for in-state students and $9,024 a year for out-of-state students.

 WVU Potomac State has the same tuition for international students as for those from out of state.

-Room and board at WVU Potomac State is $9,054 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $4,388.
+Room and board at WVU Potomac State is $9,386 a year.
+This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the school dining halls.
+Students who do not live on-campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
+The cost of board-only is $4,518.

 When creating a budget for college, don’t forget to leave some room in your budget for personal expenses, like entertainment, clothes, furnishings and toiletries.